vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

 ## Deploy Contour (Ingress)

-Later we shall deploy Prometheus, which has a requirement on an Ingress/HTTPProxy.
+Later we shall deploy Prometheus and Grafana, which have a requirement on an Ingress/HTTPProxy.
 Contour [projectcontour.io](http://projectcontour.io) provides this functionality via an Envoy Ingress controller.
 Contour is an open source Kubernetes Ingress controller that acts as a control plane for the Envoy edge and service proxy.​

 Prometheus has a requirement on an Ingress.
 Contour provides this functionality.
 Contour is an open source Kubernetes Ingress controller that acts as a control plane for the Envoy edge and service proxy.​